RecoWorld: Building Simulated Environments for Agentic Recommender Systems: Agentic Environments for RecSys

 These reward signals are orthogonal to offline metrics.
 Metrics such as NDCG favor exploitation by optimizing for immediate relevance, while our simulator encourages exploration by modeling session dropout risk and optimizing for long-term user retention.
 We hypothesize that (a) high NDCG combined with high retention signals strong exploitation, with recommendations that are highly relevant; (b) high NDCG with low user retention reveals suboptimal recommendations; the content may be repetitive or insufficiently diverse, leading to user disengagement; and (c) low NDCG with high user retention likely suggests effective exploration, where users are exposed to novel content, supporting long-term retention.

-\textbf{\textsc{RecoWorld} is designed to be highly flexible.}\quad (a) When simulated users are replaced by human annotators, the agentic RecSys interacts with actual users and receives authentic feedback signals, effectively functioning as an online experiment. (b) When Agentic RecSys is replaced with a traditional RecSys, the system ignores user instructions and generates recommendations only from the user's past engagement history, without adapting to additional feedback. (c) When instructions are disabled, the user simulator defaults to an evaluator that scores a list of items, without giving instructions to improve.
+\textbf{Supporting Real and Simulated User Interactions.}\quad\;\; (a) When simulated users are replaced by human annotators, the agentic RecSys interacts with actual users and receives authentic feedback signals, effectively functioning as an online experiment. (b) When Agentic RecSys is replaced with a traditional RecSys, the system ignores user instructions and generates recommendations only from the user's past engagement history, without adapting to additional feedback. (c) When instructions are disabled, the user simulator defaults to an evaluator that scores a list of items, without giving instructions to the RecSys for improvement.
 Since no improvement is requested, there will be no follow-up iterations; the session will end after a single turn.

 \textbf{Explicit Versus Implicit Instructions}\quad Importantly, user preferences are not conveyed solely through explicit instructions; they are also conveyed implicitly through behavior, whether users realize it or not.
 E.g., if a user frequently finishes watching videos that are >5 minutes, it indicates a receptiveness to long-form content, unlike those who prefer quick 10- or 20-second clips.
 If a user continues a session without interruption, it likely means they are satisfied with the recommendations.
 Conversely, if they request ``something more interesting,'' or if a user does not return for a while, it likely indicates that the previous recommendations failed to engage them.
 Implicit instructions can be inferred by monitoring user state.
 Users with similar behavioral patterns often share underlying implicit signals.
 Collaborative filtering can exploit these shared patterns to identify implicit instructions that reflect the collective interests of these user groups.
 Both implicit and explicit signals are crucial for agentic recommenders.